-&lt;sup>269 ibid., pp. 174-175
+269 ibid. , pp. 174-175 270 ibid. , p.
+206

 Evaluating the continent's crisis and relating economic development to democratic rule and integrity, Ayittey observes that Africa has become unattractive to foreign investors and even to the donor community after the various failures.
 Net foreign direct investments in black Africa dropped dramatically from \$1.22 billion in 1982 to \$498 million in 1987.
 From 1989 to mid 1994, over half of British manufacturing companies with African subsidiaries divested from those operations.
-Between 1990 - 1995, the net yearly flow of foreign direct investment into developing countries quadrupled, to over \$90 billion, Africa's share of this fell to only 2.4 percent.
+Between 1990 -1995, the net yearly flow of foreign direct investment into developing countries quadrupled, to over \$90 billion, Africa's share of this fell to only 2.4 percent.
 In 1995, a record \$231 billion in foreign investment flowed into the third world.
 Singapore by itself attracted \$5.8 billion, while Africa's total share was a paltry \$ 2.3 billion far less than the sum invested in Singapore and Chile alone.
-Similarly, while discussing whether, there exists any causal relationship between the variable of political corruption, socio-economic instability in African States and underdevelopment, Julius Nyerere, in his article "corruption and political development: A cost benefit analysis" argues that so far
+272 Similarly, while discussing whether there exists any causal relationship between the variable of political corruption, socioeconomic instability in African States and underdevelopment, Julius Nyerere273, in his article "corruption and political development: A cost benefit analysis" argues that so far as corruption destroys the legitimacy of political structures, it contributes to instability and quite probably leads to national disintegration and that corruption contributes to the aura of disillusionment.